jdbcode/EE-LCB/docs/get_started.md

 ## Band Naming Convention

 The Landsat surface reflectance product is available for Landsat 5, 7, and 8 data.
-Landsat 5 and 7 have the same band configurations, but Landsat 8 is different (Fig 1).
+Landsat 5 and 7 have the same band configurations, but Landsat 8 is different.
 All images will be standardized to include only reflectance and CFmask *pixel_qa* bands and band names which match the *LC08* convention.
 In all other cases the original band arrangement and names will remain.

 | Band Name        | LT05 (TM)        | LE07 (ETM+)      | LC08 (OLI) |